 - How do we tune the optimism control?
 (Section 5.4) - How effective is the Refined PNSM algorithm?
 (Section 5.5) - How big is the overhead of the Refined PNSM algorithm?
-(Section 5.6)

-- How well does the Refined PNSM compare to other works?
-(Section 5.7) - \bullet Which model parameters affect the performance?
+(Section 5.6) - How well does the Refined PNSM compare to other works?
+(Section 5.7) - Which model parameters affect the performance of the Refined PNSM algorithm?
 (Section 5.8)